HalfMarathons.Net Home

-Widely known both for its numerous vineyards and wineries as well as for its farms that grow crops such as strawberries, salad greens, tomatoes and lettuce -- which have earned the valley its nickname as "America's Salad Bowl" -- the Salinas Valley and the towns of Soledad and Salinas will welcome runners from around the region and the country at the third annual running of the Salinas Valley Half Marathon in the late summer of 2012.
+Widely known both for its numerous vineyards and wineries as well as for its farms that grow crops such as strawberries, salad greens, tomatoes and lettuce — which have earned the valley its nickname as “America’s Salad Bowl” — the Salinas Valley and the towns of Soledad and Salinas will welcome runners from around the region and the country at the 9th annual running of the Salinas Valley Half Marathon in 2018.

-Just over 1,600 runners crossed the finish line at the race's 2011 running, which takes runners on a 13.1-mile course that winds from the start at the Soledad Mission to the finish line at the Pessagno Winery to the northwest of the town, just miles from nearby Salinas and the town of Gonzales.
+More than 1,000 runners crossed the finish line at the race’s 2016 running, which takes runners from Soledad to the finish line at the Pessagno Winery to the northwest of the town, just miles from nearby Salinas and the town of Gonzales.

 Race Weather & Climate

-Located in central California's Salinas Valley wine-growing region, about 25 miles south of Salinas and roughly 85 miles southeast of San Jose, Soledad typically sees August temperatures that average between 86°F and 53°F, while rainfall is virtually nonexistent this time of year.
-On the day of the race (Aug.
-4), the average high is 85°F and the average low is 53°F.
+Located in central California’s Salinas Valley wine-growing region, about 25 miles south of Salinas and roughly 85 miles southeast of San Jose, Soledad typically sees its warmest weather of the year in August, which has brought record temperatures as low as 31°F (in 1964) and as high as 113°F (in 1931).

 Course Map

-View the race route map for the Salinas Valley Half Marathon
+See the race route map for the Salinas Valley Half Marathon here.

 Fees